 dapples of shade

 Located adjacent to the west fork of the Black River in the Apache-Sitgreaves National Forest, this would be a quiet camping area if your primary goal is to fish for native Apache trout.
 At an elevation of 7,740 feet, one could quite comfortably “beat the heat” of Arizona’s lower-altitude regions.

-Open between May and October, there are no formal, designated campsites (all free with a 14-day stay limit).
-But there are about a dozen obvious “sites” that folks have used in the past (i.e. fire rings and cleared, flat areas).
+Open between May and October.
+There are no formal, designated campsites (all free with a 14-day stay limit).
+But there are about a dozen visible “sites” that folks have used in the past (i.e., fire rings and cleared flat areas).
 Note that while the “sites” aren’t crowding each other, there wouldn’t be much privacy as there is no undergrowth below the tall pines.
 However, all the sites offered dappled shade.